techidaily/site-youtube-lab/source/_posts/ed-hands-on-guide-to-optimize-your-youtube-channels-with-adsense-for-2024.md

 * If you need to change monetization setting for a specific video, edit from the video manager or click on the dollar icon.
 * To edit, click monetization option and select monetize with ads.
 Select the format of ads to monetize the particular video.
 Save the changes made.

-## Part 3: How to Use AdSense for YouTube

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9Jfq2Wx1Bcs?si=YQrYpTy0g4aV5QaO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/epKTCSREjhI?si=Ez_hObK1FZrmEE7f" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: How to Use AdSense for YouTube

 ### 1\.
 Finding Your Money in AdSense